The following is the bare minimum to compile and upload the MegaPirateNG firmware to your Flight Controller. Refer to this site for the full tutorial.

 The Long Way

-To calibrate these critters (mine are "Detrum Electronic Speed Controller Brushless Motor 5-18 NC/2-6 LIXX"), here is the process:
+To calibrate these critters (mine are "Detrum Electronic Speed Controller Brushless Motor 5-18 NC/2-6 LIXX"), here is the process:1) Hook up the receiver to the ESC to be calibrated.
+Pick your throttle channel to plug in to, and make sure to plug in to the signal pin.

 2) Turn the power on the transmitter on.